Mandatory winter tires: The rules in Germany and the rest of Europe

 Studded tires are strictly forbidden.

-Snow chains, studded tyres and snow socks are only permitted on snowy or icy roads.
+Snow chains, studded tires and snow socks are only permitted on snowy or icy roads.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Innovation Council and Small and Medium-sized Enterprises Executive Agency (EISMEA).
 Neither the European Union nor the granting authority can be held responsible for them.